atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 » *
 ft
 k
-ing round, “I do not think it by any i
-“means fit for you.
-By making fo poor ' j “an appearance, you will drive every “person of any fashion from: you."
+ing round, I do not think it by any i means fit for you.
+By making fo poor ' j an appearance, you will drive every person of any fashion from: you."
 »
 *
 4
-“What appearance would you have “us make.?" replied she, with a melancholy air — • “an appearance which “we cannot shpport?
+What appearance would you have us make.?" replied she, with a melancholy air — • an appearance which we cannot shpport?
 My father, ' I
 »
-believe, can ill afford to do what he “has already done, at my mother’s re“ “; and it would be vtry wrong “in her, or my of us, to desire him to “do more."
+believe, can ill afford to do what he has already done, at my mother’s re ; and it would be vtry wrong in her, or my of us, to desire him to do more."
 »
-“My dear good girl, " said Lumley, charided with lier affectionate dispofi tion, and the propriety of her sentiments“ “me have the happiness of “ashsting you; let me provide for, my “Fanny, whom I most sincerely love, “and
+My dear good girl, " said Lumley, charided with lier affectionate dispofi tion, and the propriety of her sentiments me have the happiness of ashsting you; let me provide for, my Fanny, whom I most sincerely love, and
 'J
 %
 I
 I
 , igg
-“and by that affistance lessen Mrs. Sel ** by’s expenses." * ft •
+and by that affistance lessen Mrs. Sel ** by’s expenses." * ft •
 * •
-“No, Mr. Lumley, " replied She, with a spirit which he did not expect, with a spirit which, though it in some degree' damped his hopes, he could ’not help admiring; “No, Mr. Lumley;
+No, Mr. Lumley, " replied She, with a spirit which he did not expect, with a spirit which, though it in some degree' damped his hopes, he could ’not help admiring; No, Mr. Lumley;
-“iwill never throw myself out of my “my father’s protection, till I choose a man who has a right to take care“ “me." ' I
+iwill never throw myself out of my my father’s protection, till I choose a man who has a right to take care me." ' I
-“I wish, my dear Fanny, " answered he, with a tender look, “I was that “man; but it is not, you know, in “my power to marry without Sir Though“ “consent, except I give up every
+I wish, my dear Fanny, " answered he, with a tender look, I was that man; but it is not, you know, in my power to marry without Sir Though consent, except I give up every
 0
-“thing; and then what a figure shall I “make hereafter, with the woman whom I may marry, with a mere title with K 4 “out
+thing; and then what a figure shall I make hereafter, with the woman whom I may marry, with a mere title with K 4 out
 0
 i
 %
 \
 s
 ‘ioo .
 Oiit an estate!
-Yet, " added he, fofr |; ening his voice, “if yon will conlent “to wait till my father’s death, and put C“ “under my protection, I will I “promise to be yours." r *
+Yet, " added he, fofr |; ening his voice, if yon will conlent to wait till my father’s death, and put C under my protection, I will I promise to be yours." r *
 #
 r, '
 4/
 V *' V *
 u
-g “No, Mr. Lumley, " answered she
+g No, Mr. Lumley, " answered she
 * the tears trembled in her eyes;
-“no, I say — I will not enter into fo “hazardous an engagement.
-Sir Though“ “may outlive and I do not wish to come into a family who will
+no, I say — I will not enter into fo hazardous an engagement.
+Sir Though may outlive and I do not wish to come into a family who will
 4
-“despise me.
-I beg, therefore, that “you will leave me : let us at once “break off an acquaintance which, if “continued, can only render me more “unhappy."
+despise me.
+I beg, therefore, that you will leave me : let us at once break off an acquaintance which, if continued, can only render me more unhappy."
 4
 \
 * i
 9
-“And can you desire to make me “wretched, Fanny ?" said he, with the most affefling air imaginable.
+And can you desire to make me wretched, Fanny ?" said he, with the most affefling air imaginable.
-“You
+You
 ft
 0
 I